Skip to main content

 Every component of Sigvex is designed around correctness, performance, and composability.
 The codebase follows an eight-layer clean architecture with strict dependency boundaries between runtimes and shared abstractions.

 • Multi-runtime by design.
-EVM and SVM runtimes are isolated at the domain layer but unified through shared traits, storage interfaces, and presentation APIs.
+EVM, SVM, and zero-knowledge runtimes (Noir, Circom, Leo, Cairo) are isolated at the domain layer but unified through shared traits, storage interfaces, and presentation APIs.

 • Research-driven.
 Our decompilation pipeline incorporates techniques from academic compiler research — e-graph constraint satisfaction, semantic lifting, and coverage-guided fuzzing.